Successfully Grow Fruit Trees in Your Garden

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-With the start of the New Year, many of us have New Year resolutions such as getting healthy, lose weight, reduce stress, or start a new hobby.
+With the start of the New Year, many of us have New Year resolutions to get healthy, lose weight, reduce stress, or start a new hobby.
 Gardening can be a way to accomplish many of these resolutions.
 With interest in growing one’s own food increasing in popularity over recent years, fruit trees are just one group of plants that can provide fresh fruit just outside your backdoor.

-There are benefits and challenges with growing fruit trees in your backyard so you have to be realistic in determining if it is worth it.
+There are benefits and challenges with growing fruit trees in your backyard, so you have to be realistic in determining if it is worth it.
 Benefits include having fresh, healthy food in your own backyard and satisfaction of growing your own fruit along with having control of what has been applied to the fruit.
-One of the biggest challenges is that growing tree fruits require some work because they are not low maintenance.
-They usually require yearly pruning, have to be closely monitored to stay ahead of common pest problems and weather can be a challenge.
-Some of the easiest tree fruits to grow in Wayne County would include figs, pears, and plums.
+One of the biggest challenges is that growing fruit trees require some work because they are not low maintenance.
+They usually require yearly pruning, must be closely monitored to stay ahead of common pest problems and weather can be a challenge.
+Some of the easiest fruit trees to grow in Wayne County would include figs, pears, and plums.
 Apples, peaches, and nectarines are considered difficult to grow in our area because they require a lot of input (pruning, pest control, weather challenges) to get a decent harvest.
-Not all types of fruit trees work in our area due to the unsuitable climate.
+Not all types of fruit trees work in our area due to unsuitable climate.
 These would include apricots and cherries.
-Citrus can be grown successfully in containers if brought indoors each winter to a warm, well-lit room such as a sunroom.
+Citrus can be grown successfully in containers if brought indoors each winter to a warm, well lit room such as a sunroom.

 If you are looking to adding some fruit trees to your garden, it pays to do your research and plan so you will be more successful in having decent harvest a few years after planting.
-Site selection is the first consideration and will be important for all fruit-bearing trees to perform well.
+Site selection is the first consideration and will be important for all fruit bearing trees to perform well.
 You will want to select a site with good drainage, full sun, and correct soil pH.
-Soil pH can be determined by collecting a soil test (soil test kits are available at the N.C.
-Cooperative Extension of Wayne County office) and one would want a pH between 6.0 and 6.5 for fruit trees.
+Soil pH can be determined by collecting a soil test (soil test kits are available at Wayne Co.
+Extension Office) and one would want a pH between 6.0 and 6.5 for fruit trees.

 Variety selection is often a factor that is not considered enough when picking out varieties of fruit trees.
 Not all varieties of fruit trees work in our Eastern North Carolina climate, just because you see it in the grocery store does not mean we can grow it well here.
 Most fruit trees (apples, peaches) need a set number of chilling hours to develop flower buds and leaf buds.
 Chilling hours is the time between 32 and 45°F. In Southeastern North Carolina we have 800 to 1,000 chilling hours.
 The number of needed chilling hours will vary with different varieties of fruit trees, so it is important to do your research on recommended varieties for our area.